-These logos were created for a variety of academic and freelance purposes.
+These logos were created for a variety of freelance purposes.

 When I first started with digital media, I didn't even have a computer nor had I ever used Adobe Programs.
 In order to successfully run the social media pages for my job at the time, I was forced to find a way to create content for posts just on my phone.
 Mobile editing quickly became a useful tool and a hobby.
 When the Mardi Gras poster was printed at 18" x 24" quite successfully, no one believed me when I told them how it was created until I showed them the process pictures!
 With the exception of this poster, all of the images in this collection were done "just for fun".

 Each image in this collection was created exclusively on a mobile - no Photoshop, no Illustrator, just iPhone apps.
 While I now find this method of design quite limiting, it is definitely a tool that has come in handy from time to time!
 There are certain effects that I can create quick quickly and easily this way, and I will still use this method on occasion for Instagram posts.
 Either way, I think it is very important for designers to think outside the box and constantly expand their tool kit (in this case, the box is Adobe programs).

 These are three different approaches I took to the same assignment - design an editorial spread for the official magazine of PADI (diving).
 The goal for the spread was to bring a new, distinguishable look to the magazine for the article entitled "No Barriers: Diving Down Under" regarding the massive environmental problem of reef bleaching.